ZhouLinli/ZhouLinli.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Linli Zhou is an Institutional Research Analyst at Lasell University.
 She has a Ph.D. in Social Science and Comparative Education from the University of California, Los Angeles (UCLA).
-Her expertise includes data visualization, statistical modeling, machine learning, R and Python programming, survey assessment, mixed-methods research, organizational strategic planning and management, and working with large datasets.
+Her expertise includes data visualization, statistical modeling, machine learning, R and Python programming, survey assessment, mixed-methods research, organizational strategic planning and management.
 Linli is known for her engaging presentations and excels in collaboration and communication.

-Her recent portfolio showcases a wide array of accomplishments, including:
+Linli's recent portfolio showcases a wide array of accomplishments, including:

 - **University Strategic Planning:** Analyzing faculty workload and performance, strategically discontinuing or launching programs, and studying student flows.